Matt3697/sqlite3-tutorial/index.md

 Noticeably, programs do not save any data in memory between program executions, this is where databases will come in very handy.
 The following information is available at https://docs.python.org/2/library/sqlite3.html however, sometimes it can be hard to understand programming language documentation.

-##Example Program and Explanation 1
+## Example Program and Explanation

 In this example we will build a simple database of students called “student”, and then print all of the values within our student database in a python program.